CMataczynski/ICP_NN/README.md

-# End-to-End Automatic Morphological Classification Method of Intracranial Pressure Pulse Waveforms Using Deep Learning
+# End-to-End Automatic Morphological Classification of Intracranial Pressure Pulse Waveforms Using Deep Learning

 ## Creating environment
 To create anaconda environment for this project you need to open Anaconda Prompt, change working directory to project folder and run the script